tartley/missile-commander/README.md

 # Decorative / low priority

+* CRT glow
+* Maybe two sounds, for Source.Shot and Source.Missile.
+* BangSky should fluctuate in size.
+Maybe it is rendered as three different circles, and our computed collision 'size' is the max of them?
+At the very least, this would be easier to debug/tune than my initial invisible attempt.
 * I don't like BangSky's sound.
 A more regular deep bang.
-Maybe it can fluctuate.
+  Maybe it can fluctuate along with the visual.
-* Maybe two sounds, for Source.Shot and Source.Missile.
-* BangSky should fluctuate in size.
-* BangFeature should use thicker arcs?
-Or different design.
-Or additional elements.
+* BangFeature should use a different design?
+Or additional elements?
   * Incorporating the color of the destroyed feature?
   * particle effect using color of the destroyed feature?
   * Camera shake?
   * Sky flash?
 * Base shape
 * Turret recoil
 * Audio listener moves with mouse